Editorial Integrity

 When a Cost Segregation Study Is Worth the Cost

-Industry pricing varies by property size, type, complexity, and documentation.
-KBKG, a cost segregation provider, states that cost segregation study fees typically range from $5,000 to $15,000, depending on building size, building type, number of tenants, and other physical characteristics.
+Industry pricing varies by property size, type, complexity, documentation, and provider.
+KBKG, a cost segregation provider, states that study fees typically range from $5,000 to $15,000 depending on building size, building type, number of tenants, and other physical characteristics.

-For many rental investors, the practical break-even rule is that the study should produce at least 3x to 5x its fee in usable first-year tax benefit.
-If a study costs $7,500, the investor should be looking for a meaningful benefit, not a marginal paper improvement that cannot be used because of passive loss limits.
+For many rental investors, a practical break-even screen is whether the study can produce at least 3x to 5x its fee in usable first-year tax benefit.
+If a study costs $7,500, the investor should be looking for a benefit large enough to justify the report, CPA review, and future recapture planning.

-A depreciation strategy should not be used to justify bad acquisition math.
-At Ziffy, the property still has to stand on its rental numbers first: estimated rent, cash flow, yield, ROI, PITIA, and DSCR.
-The tax strategy comes after the investment case, not in place of it.
+At Ziffy, the rental still has to work on its own numbers first: estimated rent, cash flow, yield, ROI, PITIA, and DSCR.
+The tax strategy comes after the investment case is already solid.

-For more on measuring investor returns, read Ziffy’s guide to cash-on-cash return and use the rental property ROI calculator when comparing scenarios.
+For more on measuring investor returns, read Ziffy’s cash-on-cash return guide and use the rental property ROI calculator when comparing properties.

 Cost Segregation and the BRRRR Method